joydeep100/PyBehavePhotonTitan/README.md

 # PySel
 Selenium3 implementation with Python, POM &amp; BDD!

-This is purely a Demo Selenium Framework, attempted to keep it as simple as possible and also by making use of some of best know practices of Test Automation.
+This is purely a Selenium Framework, attempted to keep it as simple as possible and also by making use of some of best know practices of Test Automation.

 Libraries Used.
 - Selenium